 What’s your favorite way to use apples?

-Parmesan cheese (or your favorite cheese – bleu, aged cheddar, Brie, or cream cheese would be good options)
+- Parmesan cheese (or your favorite cheese: blue cheese, aged cheddar, Brie, or cream cheese)

-1 Finely chop the red onion.
-Core the apples, and chop them into bite-sized chunks.
+- Mince 1 cup red onion.
+Core 4 apples and chop them into bite-sized chunks.
 Chop the sage.

-2 Heat 2 tablespoons olive oil in a large skillet over medium heat.
+- Heat 2 tablespoons olive oil in a large skillet over medium heat.
 Add red onion and saute for 2 to 3 minutes, until softened.
-Add apple, sage, and cranberries.
+Add apple, sage, and ⅓ cup dried cranberries.
 Cover and cook over medium heat for about 10 minutes, stirring occasionally, until the apples are soft.

-3 Remove from the heat, and stir in the 2 tablespoons brandy.
-Let cool slightly.
-Add a bit of kosher salt to taste.
+- Remove from the heat and stir in the 2 tablespoons brandy.
+Allow to cool slightly, and add a bit of kosher salt to taste.